mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/api-reference/index.md

 <!-- {% raw %} disable mustache templating in this file: retain templated examples as-is -->

-The DC/OS percona-mongo Service implements a REST API that may be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS percona-mongo Service is deployed.
+The DC/OS Percona Server for MongoDB Service implements a REST API that may be accessed from outside the cluster.
+The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS Percona Server for MongoDB Service is deployed.

 <a name="#rest-auth"></a>
 # REST API Authentication